bpolaszek/shh/README.md

 **And you're ready to go!**

-If you want a different configuration, run `bin/console config:dump-reference shh` to find out the available options.
+If you want a different configuration, checkout the [configuration reference](#configuration-reference) to discover the available options.

 ## Usage